Financial-Times/origami/README.md

 The only option that must be set is either `src` or `html`.
 The `html` option can't be set as a `data-` attribute, and if you set both, the `html` one will override `src`.

 For overlays with arrows, having a shaded heading is incompatible with positions 'top' and 'bottom', because an arrow pointing out of a shaded header looks weird.

+For compact overlays, headings can't be shaded as this looks weird too.

 Data- attributes have the same name as in the JSON format, but with dashes.
 So for `src` it will be `data-o-overlay-src` and for the `heading.title` it will be `data-o-overlay-heading-title`.